Domain Aliasing and Subdomain Stripping

 Suppose the primary domain is zylker.com and the admin wants to configure sales.zylker.com for your sales related email accounts, support.zylker.com for your support related email accounts, etc. You need not specifically create aliases based on these subdomains, but simply enable subdomain stripping for zylker.com.
 In that case, the emails to sales.zylker.com or support.zylker.com will automatically be delivered to the corresponding zylker.com accounts.

 |To Address||Delivered to|

 Any email delivered to firstname.lastname@example.org will be automatically delivered to email@example.com, after stripping the subdomain.

-Alternatively, you can also create specialized subdomains like sales.yourdomain.com, support.yourdomain.com etc for functional requirements and publish the email addresses based on those subdomains in your websites etc. Once the email delivery for the special domains has been configured, the emails delivered to Zoho will be routed to the corresponding accounts in yourdomain.com.
-This will help you to easily filter out emails from different sources, to the same account.
+You can also create specialized subdomains like sales.yourdomain.com, support.yourdomain.com etc for functional requirements and publish the email addresses based on those subdomains in your websites etc. Once the email delivery for the special domains has been configured, the emails delivered to Zoho will be routed to the corresponding accounts in yourdomain.com.
+This will help you to easily filter out emails from different sources to the same account.

 Alternatively, you can also use the subdomain stripping option for trial using Zoho Mail.
 You need not change the MX records of your actual domain, but just need to create and update the MX records for a subdomain, say sub.yourdomain.com.
 By this you can complete all the other set up tasks like adding/ verifying the domain, creating user accounts etc, without pointing the MX records.
 You can enable email forwarding for some selective accounts, from @yourdomain.com to sub.yourdomain.com, until you decide to change the MX records of the actual domain.